englercj/psm/README.md

+## v0.0.2 Alpha, expect bugs

 Overview
 ========
 Panther Server Manager is a node application designed to manage the game servers for PantherGames.
+The Manager provides a way to include custom server modules for managing different kinds of servers.

 Initial development will center around managing Minecraft Servers, then will branch into Source Dedicated Servers.